jafingerhut/dontstop/README.md

 but that one thread that was evaluating that form was stopped.

+If you get back to a prompt for your terminal or command shell, then
+either:

-If you get back to a prompt for your terminal or command shell, then most likely the JVM process itself was killed, along with any state or data that was in that process's memory.
++ the JVM process itself was killed, along with any state or data that was in that process's memory.
++ or, if you are using a REPL that is a separate process that connects to the JVM process running your Clojure code over some kind of connection, e.g. a TCP socket, it might be that only the separate process was killed, but the JVM process running your Cloure code is still running, and perhaps even still running the infinite loop.

 Commands to show versions of various software you might have
 installed: